open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[1]:** If a custom value is used, it MUST known to be of low cardinality.

-**[2]:** Instrumentations SHOULD NOT set `messaging.batch.size` on spans that operate with a single message.
-When client library supports batch and single-message API for the same operation, instrumentations SHOULD use `messaging.batch.size` for batching APIs and SHOULD NOT use it for single-message APIs.
+**[2]:** Instrumentations SHOULD NOT set `messaging.batch.message_count` on spans that operate with a single message.
+When client library supports batch and single-message API for the same operation, instrumentations SHOULD use `messaging.batch.message_count` for batching APIs and SHOULD NOT use it for single-message APIs.

 **[3]:** If the span describes operation on a batch of messages.